Annual Technical Report 2006 on Trademark Information Activities submitted by Republic of Korea (SCIT/ATR/TM/2006/KR)

 Data Management Center

 Since May 2002, KIPO has managed the Data Management Center.
-The center compiles high-quality data through systematic analysis; it generates and processes data, and fixes data errors.
-In 2004, data analysis was conducted on the following:
+The Center provides high-quality data services through systematic analysis; it generates and processes data, and fixes data errors.
+In 2006, data analysis was conducted on the following:

-·Data Transfer: In order to improve public data availability and accuracy, KIPO provided KIPI with the 1.5 million raw data pieces for trademarks in 2004.
-KIPI serves the general public by packaging raw data as well making such raw data available through a free patent information search service on the Internet called the KIPRIS .
+• Data transfer: In order to improve public data availability and accuracy, KIPO provided KIPI with the 1593 thousands raw data pieces for trademarks.
+KIPI serves the public by packaging raw data as well making such raw data available through a free trademark information search service on the Internet called the KIPRIS.

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information